Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 5: Table details and size

 Write a control command to show details on all tables in the database.
-How many tables do you have?
+How many tables are in your cluster? <br>
-What is the total original size of the data, per table? hat is the total [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) size of the data, per table <br>
+What is the original size of the data, per table?
+What is the [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) size of the data, per table <br>
-Hint: '| extend TotalExtentSizeInMB = format_bytes(TotalExtentSize, 0, "MB")'  <br>
+Hint: | extend TotalExtentSizeInMB = format_bytes(TotalExtentSize, 0, "MB") <br>

 [.show table details](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/show-table-details-command) <br>
 [format_bytes()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/format-bytesfunction)